kyscott18/ilrta/README.md

 [license]: https://opensource.org/licenses/MIT
 [license-badge]: https://img.shields.io/badge/License-MIT-blue.svg

-**ilrta** is a protocol focused on signature-based token transfers.
+**ilrta** is a protocol focused on creating token standards for exotic use cases.
+The goal is to allow for custom standards to be created yet still retain composability and learn from pitfalls for previous design patterns, namely `approve` and `transferFrom`.
 This currently consists of:

 - `SuperSignature`: A next-generation batch signature authentication scheme based around sign + verify once, use everywhere architecture.
 - `Permit3`: Next version of permit2 with SuperSignature, EIP 6492, and multiple token standard support.